On Quantum Sobolev Inequalities: Notations, basic properties and results.

 \begin{remark} For the Bessel--Sobolev spaces or the Sobolev spaces of integer regularity, the analogue of Inequality~\eqref{eq:regu_shift} holds.
 More generally, replacing $\op$ by $\Dh^n\op$ or $(-\DDh)^\alpha\op$, it is not difficult to obtain inequalities for higher order Sobolev spaces, and from one Sobolev space to another. \end{remark}

 Let us also indicate that in the above Sobolev inequalities, the relation~\eqref{eq:exponent_sobolev} always implies that $p < \frac{2d}{s}$.
-In the case when $p> \frac{2d}{s}$, then a similar proof as the proof of Theorem~\eqref{thm:Gag_Sob} gives the analogue of the Morrey--Sobolev inequalities, that is the embedding of Sobolev spaces in H\"older spaces.
-In the quantum case, this gives the following inequalities in terms of the norms~\eqref{eq:Holder_norms}. \begin{thm}[Morrey--Sobolev inequalities] Let $0<\theta\leq s\leq 1$ and $1\leq p < \infty$ verify
+In the case when $p> \frac{2d}{s}$, then a similar proof as the proof of Theorem~\ref{thm:Gag_Sob} gives the analogue of the Morrey--Sobolev inequalities, which are the embedding of Sobolev spaces in H\"older spaces.
+In the quantum case, this gives the following inequalities in terms of the norms~\eqref{eq:Holder_norms}. \begin{thm}[\textbf{Morrey--Sobolev inequalities}] Let $0<\theta\leq s\leq 1$ and $1\leq p < \infty$ satisfy

 Then there exists a constant $\CSh_{s,p}$ independent of $\hbar$ such that for any compact operator~$\op$,

 \end{thm}